Whole Person Care Model

 Care that Adapts

 Health accompanies us wherever we go, no matter how we’re feeling.
 And illness—whether chronic or acute, brief, or lengthy—is never convenient.
-That’s why it’s important for our care to go where it’s needed.
-Our care adapts to our members’ needs.
+That’s why our care needs to go where it’s needed.
+Our whole person care model adapts to our members’ needs.

 Complex Care